CompOmics/compomics.github.io/reporter/_posts/2016-06-24-releasenotes.md

 ---

+**Changes in Reporter 0.5.0 (June 24.
+2016):**

+* NEW FEATURE: Started populating the peptide and PSM tables.
+* NEW FEATURE: Added a dialog for cluster selection and color coding.

+* LIBRARY UPDATE: Updated PeptideShaker to version 1.12.0.
+* LIBRARY UPDATE: Updated utilities to version 4.6.1.

+---

 **Changes in Reporter 0.4.0 (June 7.
 2016):**

 * FEATURE IMPROVEMENT: Added the option to maximize the individual cluster charts.